-Now that you know why you should take probiotic supplements, the next step is to determine WHEN the best time to take them.
+Now that you know why you should take probiotics supplements, the next step is to determine When to take probiotics.
 This is particularly important as the time you take your supplement can influence the way your body absorbs it.
 Take it the wrong time and it’s like you did not take any probiotics at all.

 As time is of the element (especially when it comes to taking probiotics,) make sure to read these 5 helpful facts regarding the best time to take your probiotics.

 According to medical experts, the ideal time to take probiotics is during the night, when the stomach is idle.
 Since there's not much action going on inside the gut, there is a higher chance that probiotics get to stay there longer.
 That's what you want – for them to linger in the gastrointestinal tract so they can exert their benefits for a longer time.

 Apart from getting a longer dwell time, taking probiotics at nighttime will prevent it from interacting with your other medications (This is especially vital and will be discussed in detail in number 5.)

 If you keep on forgetting to take your probiotics at night, don’t worry.
 There’s another ideal time for you to take your probiotics – on an empty stomach, preferably in the morning.